 Second arrest made in South Carolina mall shooting

+A shootout outside a popular mall in Columbia, S.C. left 15 injured.
+A search is on for a third suspect

-COLUMBIA, S.C.
-(AP) — Police in South Carolina have announced the arrest of a second person connected to a shootout inside a busy shopping mall in the state's capital, one of two mass shootings that rocked the state over the Easter holiday weekend.
+Police in South Carolina have announced the arrest of a second person in a shootout inside a busy shopping mall in the state’s capital, one of two mass shootings that rocked the state over the Easter holiday weekend.

 Columbia Police Chief W.H.
 “Skip” Holbrook on Monday said police have arrested Marquise Love Robinson, 20.
 Authorities are also seeking a third suspect, Amari Sincere-Jamal Smith.
 Both men face charges of attempted murder and nine counts of aggravated assault and battery.